RichardByrne95/CI-MS4-TuckIn/README.md

 ### Delivery Time Timezone Issues

 -    Upon starting the project, the 'TIME_ZONE' property in 'settings.py' was set to 'Europe/Dublin' to reflect the localised nature of the service.
 Each datetime object was also given the same time zone to make it an 'aware' datetime object.
-However, it was discovered upon saving an order after submission, that the 'Europe/Dublin' timezone was being interpreted as '+0025' instead of '+0100'.
+However, it was discovered upon viewing an order after submission, that the 'Europe/Dublin' timezone was being interpreted as '+0025' instead of '+0100'.
 This was later found out to be caused by the datetime objects ['not working' with pytz](http://pytz.sourceforge.net/#localized-times-and-date-arithmetic) for many time zones.
 As such, the project and all datetime objects were reverted to UTC via Django's 'timezone.utc' class.
+Some issues still persist depending on the device of the user, which would require further examination before becoming a commercial product.
+In a transnational commercial example, the timezone of the user and the restaurant would be calculated separately so as to avoid errors.

 ### Other/Misc